 A blue kids plate and bowl with a blue napkin and purple fork, with broccoli mac & cheese inside the bowl.
 Next to this is a pink bowl full of broccoli mac & cheese.

-Get the recipe: Easy Broccoli Mac and Cheese
+Get the recipe: Kid-Requested Creamy Broccoli Mac and Cheese (made in 20 Minutes!)

 Ingredients